oven-sh/bun/docs/guides/ecosystem/prisma.md

 name: Get started using Prisma
 ---

-Prisma works our of the box with Bun.
+Prisma works out of the box with Bun.
 First, create a directory and initialize it with `bun init`.

 ```bash
 mkdir prisma-app